Topological tameness of Margulis spacetimes: Projective geometry

 A {\em subspace} of $\SI^3$ is a subset defined by a system of linear equations in $\R^4$.
 A {\em line} is a $1$-dimensional subspace.
 A singleton is not a subspace.
 A {\em projective geodesic} is an arc in a line.
-We will be using the standard Riemannian metric on $\SI^3$ to be denoted by $\bdd$.
+We will be using the standard Riemannian metric $\bdd$ on $\SI^3$.
 Notice that the geodesic structure of $\SI^3$ is the same as the projective one.
 Thus, we will use the same term ``geodesics'' for both types of geodesics.
-Geodesics and totally geodesic subspaces are all subsets of lines or subspaces in $\SI^3$.
-A projective automorphism sends these to themselves, while it does not preserve any metric.
-A pair of {\em antipodal points} on $\SI^3$ is the equivalence class $[v]$ of a nonzero vector $v$ and one $[-v]$ of $-v$.
+Geodesics and projective subspaces are all subsets of lines or subspaces in $\SI^3$.
+A projective automorphism $g$ sends these to themselves, while $g$ does not preserve any metric.
+A pair of {\em antipodal points} on $\SI^3$ is the equivalence class $\llrrparen{ v}$ of a nonzero vector $v$ and one $\llrrparen{ -v}$ of $v_{-}$.
 A segment connecting two antipodal points is precisely a segment of $\bdd$-length $\pi$.
+(For these topics, see \S 34 of Eisenhart \cite{Eisen}.)

 Here, we denote by $\ovl{pqp_-}$ the unique closed segment in $\SI^3$ with endpoints $p$ and $p_-$ passing through $q$ not equal to $p$ or $p_-$.
 By $\ovl{pq}$, we denote the unique closed segment in $\SI^3$ with endpoints $p$ and $q$ not containing $p_-, q_-$ provided $p \ne q$ and $p \ne q_-$.
 The notation $\ovl{pq}^o$ or $\ovl{pqp_-}^o$ indicates the interior of the segment.